Tiny Gooch

 John Aubrey "Tiny" Gooch (August 18, 1903 – April 21, 1986) was an all-around athlete at the University of Texas from 1925 to 1927, where he competed in American football, wrestling and track and field.

-Early years
+Early life

 Gooch was born in Ellis County, Texas, near Ennis, the son of Robert E. Gooch and Della Turner.
 He graduated from Ennis High School and enrolled at the University of Texas.

 Athlete

 At the University of Texas, Gooch was a member of the Southwest Conference championship track teams from 1925 to 1927 and won the 1927 conference discus championship.
 He also won the Southwest Conference's 1926 heavyweight wrestling championship.
 He placed third in the discus at the 1927 NCAA Men's Track and Field Championships.
 At a Southwest Conference track meet, Gooch, who had a reputation for heckling his opponents, was warned by event official John W. Heisman (also the Rice football coach at the time) that he would be disqualified if he said one word to his chief opponent.
 Gooch reportedly sat down where he could be seen by his rival and held his lips together with his fingers.
 After his opponent fouled, Heisman chastised Gooch for violating orders, and Gooch replied, "I did exactly what you said.
 I not only sat down and didn't say anything but I held my mouth shut so I couldn't."

 Gooch was also selected as an All-Southwest Conference tackle while playing for the Longhorns football team.
 In September 1926, the Associated Press reported that Gooch had reported for football practice "in splendid condition after wrestling all summer with blocks of ice."
 In November 1926, the Galveston Daily News wrote: "Gooch is another player who has improved rapidly this year.
 He formerly had difficulty in shifting his big feet, but apparently has overcome this disadvantage.
 Gooch is one of the hardest fighting tackles the Longhorns have had since the days of Eddie Bluestein.
 Moore and Gooch make a splendid combination."
 While attending Texas, Gooch was also the president of the "T" Association and a member of the Theta Xi fraternity.